railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 ------------------------------

 The routings are then attached to the bills of materials which are then also used to generate product order.
-On a production order you'll find assembly operations for manufacture on the :guilabel:`Operations` tab.
+On a production order you will find assembly operations for manufacture on the :guilabel:`Work Orders` tab.

 .. figure:: images/mrp_production_workorder.png
    :scale: 75